joelouthan/Theologicus/src/genesis/genesis04.md

 >24 If Cain is to be avenged seven times over,
 >then for Lamech it will be seventy-seven times!

->James 1:14 But each person is tempted when he is drawn away and enticed by his own evil desire.
-15 Then after desire has conceived, it gives birth to sin, and when sin is fully grown, it gives birth to death.
+>James 1:14 But each person is tempted when he is drawn away and enticed by his own evil desire.Then after desire has conceived, it gives birth to sin, and when sin is fully grown, it gives birth to death.

 ## The Gospel

 ### God has the greatest mercy for sinners

->13 But Cain answered the LORD, “My punishment is too great to bear!
-14 Since you are banishing me today from the face of the earth, and I must hide from your presence and become a restless wanderer on the earth, whoever finds me will kill me.”
+>13 But Cain answered the LORD, “My punishment is too great to bear!Since you are banishing me today from the face of the earth, and I must hide from your presence and become a restless wanderer on the earth, whoever finds me will kill me.”
 >
 >15 Then the LORD replied to him, “In that case, whoever kills Cain will suffer vengeance seven times over.”
-And he placed a mark on Cain so that whoever found him would not kill him.
-16 Then Cain went out from the LORD’s presence and lived in the land of Nod, east of Eden.
+And he placed a mark on Cain so that whoever found him would not kill him.Then Cain went out from the LORD’s presence and lived in the land of Nod, east of Eden.

->Ephesians 2:1-5 (CSB) And you were dead in your trespasses and sins 2 in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
-3 We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.
-4 But God, who is rich in mercy, because of his great love that he had for us, 5 made us alive with Christ even though we were dead in trespasses.
+>Ephesians 2:1-5 (CSB) And you were dead in your trespasses and sinsin which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.But God, who is rich in mercy, because of his great love that he had for us,made us alive with Christ even though we were dead in trespasses.
 You are saved by grace!

  - The mercy of God on Adam and Eve
  - The mercy of God on Cain